Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x87: Third-Party Data as Priority Status Data

-Priority Status Data will be treated the same as the 0x80 Status Data message, but will also be logged using an Iridium modem connection if available.
+Priority Status Data will follow an expedited processing workflow on the GoDevice but will otherwise be treated the same as the 0x80 Status Data message.
+It will also be logged using an Iridium modem connection if available.

 |   | Bytes | Position |
 | --- | --- | --- |